cierelabs/json-complete/README.md

 - [x] Add option for ignoring Symbol keys during encoding
 - [x] Explore encoding numbers as strings
 - [x] Reorder the deferment process to pull the blob/file data out first before trying to encode the data, allowing the normal encoding process to work
-- [ ] What happens, in safe mode, when decoding an object as a Symbol key?
+- [ ] What happens, in safe mode, when decoding an a Symbol key in an environment that doesn't support Symbols?
 - [x] Make the encode startup proceedure convert the types into forms useful for the getItemKey function
-- [ ] Make tests that forcably remove the Map from availability to cover the fallback lists
+- [x] Make tests that forcably remove the Map from availability to cover the fallback lists
+- [ ] Add fallback blob support for Edge/IE11/IE10 when decoding files
-- [ ] Write test to make sure that a different blob attached to a blob won't cause missing data
+- [ ] Write test to make sure that a different blob attached to a blob won't cause missing data, or a Blob inside a Set
 - [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
 - [ ] Convert the output to string and allow the decoder to accept a string
 - [ ] Test Edge, IE 11, and earlier versions